“The Cabbage Vendor” – an Unexpected Surprise

 A website on the artist, www.russellcheney.com, details his active career.
 Carol Cheney, the artist’s great-niece, and Richard Candee, a well-known New England decorative arts scholar, have both done much research into his life and work.
 Russell Cheney studied in New York and Paris where he first exhibited his work at the age of 20.
 His paintings were shown regularly in such places as New York City, Maine, Philadelphia, Texas, Connecticut, Boston, Vermont, New Mexico, Southern California, and even at the Chicago “Century of Progress” Fair in 1935.
 He also painted in many of these places, producing varied works which were comprised of both still life subjects and exterior landscapes inspired by the locations.

 Cheney’s work in Boston affords us a new depiction of our two properties, which is a real treat as it is always intriguing to see views of the houses that we have not seen before.
-A database of the artist’s work, which Candee is compiling, dates the painting to the early 1940s.
+A database of the artist’s work, which Candee is compiling, dates the painting to the early 1940s, also the era depicted in the painting.
 The Paul Revere House, second from the right, is shown after its 1907-1908 restoration, while the Pierce/Hichborn House appears second from the left before its 1950 restoration.
 The color palette is similar to another of Cheney’s works, an undated view of the Boston elevated train at Charles Street, primarily done in orange, tan/brown, and blue/green.
 The wooden Revere House is painted in shades of brown, while brick features are orange.
 Some white areas are painted blue/green.
 The varied thickness of the paint and pronounced brush strokes give a bold texture to the surface, while the paint on the sky is thin enough to show glimpses of the board beneath.
 A conservator will need to assess whether the artist intended this or if the surface is flaking and requires treatment to stabilize it.

 Edith Steblecki is the Curator and Assistant Director of the Paul Revere House